phonopy/phono3py/_sources/citation.md.txt

 ## Citation of phono3py

-If you have used phono3py, please cite the following article:
+If you have used phono3py, please cite the following articles, which indeed helps the phono3py project to continue:

 - "Distributions of phonon lifetimes in Brillouin zones", Atsushi Togo, Laurent Chaput, and Isao Tanaka, Phys.
 Rev. B, **91**, 094306 (2015)